 The Confederation recognises a financial asset or liability when, and only if, it is part of the financial instrument contractual agreement.
 At initial recognition, financial assets and liabilities are measured at Fair Value.

 Fair Value of a financial asset or liability is normally represented by the transaction price, which with the exception of financial instruments classified as Fair Value with changes in profit and loss (FVTPL), includes the transaction costs that are directly attributable to the acquisition or issuance of the financial instrument.
 The costs incurred in the acquisition of a financial asset or liability classified at FVTPL are recognised as expenses immediately.

 The Confederation recognises the conventional purchases and sales of financial assets at the date of negotiation or settlement, respectively.
+Financial liabilities are recorded at amortized cost in their entirety and recognized when the Confederation is a party to the contractual agreements of the instrument.

 Financial instruments (assets and liabilities) are settled when the Confederation has the legal right to do so and Management has the intention to pay them off over a net basis or realize the assets and pay the liabilities simultaneously.

-A financial asset is derecognised when: (i) the rights to receive cash flows from the assets have expired, (ii) the Confederation withholds the rights to receive the cash flows from the assets, but has assumed an obligation to pay them without significant delay under a transference agreement or (iii) the Confederation has transferred its rights to receive cash flows from the assets and (a) has substantially transferred all the risks and benefits of the assets or (b) the Confederation has not substantially transferred or retained all the risks and benefits of the assets, but has transferred the control of asset.
+A financial asset is derecognised when: (i) the rights to receive cash flows from the assets have expired, (ii) the ment or (iii) the Confederation has transferred its rights to receive cash flows from the assets and (a) has substantially transferred all the risks and benefits of the assets or (b) the Confederation has not substantially transferred or retained all the risks and benefits of the assets, but has transferred the control of asset.